zommuter/Zommion/zommium.md

 What kind of decay makes sense?
 Linear?
 Exponential?
 That's the fundamental question to settle.
 But ultimately exponential decay just boils down to a linearly decaying exponent, so the technical implementation is not that different.
 In the end, decay associates a countdown to each transaction, but how shall that countdown relate to the tokens?
 Does this even need to be set in stone now?
 If transactions just track their expiration date, they cannot be merged or split meaningfully but only their ownership be transferred.
 Yet somehow that could mean the countdown effectively _is_ the value, so we'd obtain a linear decay.
 However, merged or split transactions should not have a different lifetime, which would happen if the countdowns of merged/split transactions were simply to be added/subtracted (e.g. two transactions with a countdown value of 4 each should both vanish after 4 cycles, but merging them to a countdown value of 8 would change that, whereas keeping the total countdown at 4 would evaporate half the value by merging).
 Hence the decay must be exponential, as much as it pains the user - it doesn't have to be fast though.
 In order to prevent rounding errors the linear countdown is still kept, but the transaction additionally needs to store its base value.
 And since rounding errors must not occur when merging or splitting transactions, they also store a base time, in the simplest case dating back to the oldest merged-in transaction.
 Let's do some math:

 Each _pure_ transaction stores its initial value $v_0$, and an offset cycle number $c_0$.
 The half-life $\lambda$ may actually also be stored per-transaction, though it might be kept globally fixed in order to prevent a confusing zoo of "particles" (to be discussed later).
 As long as the global cycle count $c$ is smaller than an expiration count $c_e$ (and the transaction has not been invalidated otherwise by being spent), the current transaction value is $v(c) = v_0\cdot 2^{-(c-c_0)/\lambda}$. $c_0$ should be chosen such that $v_0$ is the smallest possible integer (remember $v_0 2^{-c_0/\lambda}$ is a single constant; how it's split up between $v_0$ and $c_0$ is a free choice).
 One thing to be determined next is whether the sum of pure transactions remains pure or not, i.e. whether $\sum_j v_j 2^{-c_j/\lambda}$ can be expressed via integer valued $v_\text{tot},c_\text{tot}$ as well.
 Another question is whether $c_e$ must be part of the transaction (and how is it determined for merges then?), or is it redundantly encodeable via a hard cutoff at e.g. $v(c)<1$?
 One idea here might be instead defining an offset value $v_-$ to be subtracted from $v(c)$ above, and once that value becomes negative the transaction has expired, or just store a cutoff value per transaction.
 The hard-coded cutoff of one would be similar to $v_-=1$, but it seems pretty obvious that for merges the offsets or cutoffs must be summed up as well.

+Where does the decayed value go?
+Into the Oracling pot of course!

+## Bringschuld

+"Bringschuld" is a German expression for "debt to deliver".
+Instead of having _everyone_ store all still valid transactions, it's up to the one performing a new transaction to provide all data necessary to prove the validity.
+To be discussed is whether that might not cause unnecessarily large blocks, however.
+If the table of valid transactions is properly stored in a sensible d&c way though, that might be enough.

+## D&C

+Anything not required in detail anymore, such as ancient blocks containing only expired transactions, can be discarded.
+But even before that, the blocks shall be collected in partial hash trees and only their tips shall be stored.
+That way even the Bringschuld will only cause logarithmically growing data for ancient proofs.

+## Oracling